 When manufacturing our shoes, we focus specifically on the selection and composition of individual components.
 Because of this, we purchase 90% of our materials from Europe.
 Our goal is to continue increasing this percentage.

 We are aware that manufacturing shoes always has an impact on the environment.
-Because of this, we are working continuously to minimize our environmental footprint and keep it as small as possible.
+Because of this, we are working continuously to minimize our ecological footprint and keep it as small as possible.
 Our strategic decision to keep our production regional is the foundation of this work.

 Our path to more sustainability?
 On-demand production!